 2006-2008 Senior Lecturer, School of Exercise and Nutrition Sciences, Deakin University

-2002-2006 Head Molecular Physiology, Clinique Romande de readaption, Sion Switzerland
+2002-2006 Head of Molecular Physiology, Clinique Romande de readaption, Sion, Switzerland

 2000-2002 Research Fellow, Department of Medical Biochemistry, University of Geneva, Switzerland

 - Bachelor of Applied Science (Human Movement), Deakin University, 1995